acid-info/acid.info/join-us/head-of-copy.md

 To learn more about Logos, consult this [handbook](https://github.com/acid-info/public-assets/blob/master/logos-manual.pdf).

 Got what it takes?
-[Apply today](https://grnh.se/8bbb79361us) and join us.
+Check the expanded [job description](https://grnh.se/8bbb79361us), apply and join us.